Aa-Aanegola/Concurrency-in-C/q2/README.md

 	sleep(1);
 if(num_stud == 0)
 	return NULL;
+while(pthread_mutex_trylock(&vacc_zone[id].lock))
+			sleep(1);
 ```
 Wait for the zone to acquire vaccines, or for the number of students left to vaccinate become 0.
 If there are no students left, join the thread.
+If there are students left, wait till the lock to the zone is acquired ensuring that no company can send vaccines.

 ```
 vacc_zone[id].num_vacc = randint(10, 20);